Optimizing SPION Labeling for Single-Cell Magnetic Microscopy

 Precise \textit{a priori} knowledge of the cell distance on a cell-by-cell basis is not available for the investigated samples, as the viscosity of the optical adhesive and tilt of the sample slide to the diamond surface cause variations in the cell-to-diamond distance.
 Additionally, precise information on the iron mass is unknown and could be estimated on a sample wide basis at best (see \hyperref[suppl:iron]{SI}).
 We therefore turned to numerical simulations for the training data, in order to generate large amounts of magnetic field snippets with a known ground truth.
 Given that SPIONs tend to cluster on the cell surface, as observed in fluorescence images of the labeled cells (\autoref{fig:1}c), we distribute $N$ points on a spherical surface with diameter $d_j$, representing a single cell.
 Each point is modeled as a perfect magnetic dipole whose magnetic moment is comprised of a number of SPIONs that is computed by distributing a iron mass $m_j$ across the $N$ points on the spherical surface.
 This averaging is valid, as the resulting magnetic moment of a magnetically saturated cluster of identical SPIONs scales linearly with the number of particles in the volume:

 where $\mathbf{M}_C$ is the total magnetization of the cluster, $V_C$ is the volume of the cluster, $N$ is the number of particles in the volume and $\mathbf{m}_P$ the magnetic moment of the individual particle, $\mathbf{H}$ the magnetization field, $\mu_0$ the vacuum permeability, $k_B$ the boltzmann constant and $T$ the temperature, the Langevin function $L$ approaches 1 for saturation magnetization.
 A detailed derivation is illustrated in the \hyperref[suppl:sim]{SI}.
 The employed SPIONs (\SI{20}{\nm} core from Ocean NanoTech, \#SHS-20) observe a reported magnetic moment of \SI{8.6e-19}{\ampere\metre\squared} for a bias field of \SI{40}{\milli\tesla} \cite{Glenn2015-gy}.
 Since our bias field strength of \SI{30}{\milli\tesla} approaches saturation \cite{ocean-nanotech} ($\Rightarrow L\rightarrow 1$), we can confidently simulate the experimental conditions with the presented approach.
-The validity of this approach is further confirmed, by comparing the simulation results with measurements of the iron mass per cell of control groups of the measured samples (see \hyperref[suppl:fig:iron]{SI}).
+The validity of this approach and the magnetic properties inferred from the work by Glenn \textit{et al.} (2015) is qualitatively confirmed, by comparing the simulation results with measurements of the iron mass per cell of control groups of the measured samples (see \hyperref[suppl:fig:iron]{SI}).

 Adding experimental details, such as dipole overlap and noise similar to the observed values to the simulation data, provides a training set robust enough (see \hyperref[suppl:sim]{SI} for details on the simulation and the training process) to train a neural network for application on experimental data.